-With regard to the Development, the JNCC and SNH advised that the Development or the Proposal is likely to have a significant effect upon the qualifying interests of a number of sites, both SACs and SPAs.
+With regard to the Development, SNH and the JNCC advised that the Development is likely to have a significant effect upon the qualifying interests of a number of sites, both SACs and SPAs.
 As the recognised competent authority under European legislation, the Scottish Ministers, through MS-LOT, have considered the relevant information and undertaken an AA.

-Having carried out the AA (considering all the advice received from the JNCC, SNH and MSS) it can be ascertained with confidence that the Proposal, subject to appropriate conditions being included within the consent, will not adversely affect site integrity of any of the identified SPAs and SACs assessed to have connectivity with the Development.
-The JNCC and SNH are in agreement with the conclusions for the marine mammal and freshwater fish SACs and in some instances the SPAs.
+Having carried out the AA (considering all the advice received from SNH, the JNCC and MSS) it can be ascertained with confidence that the Development, subject to appropriate conditions being included within the consent, will not adversely affect site integrity of any of the identified SPAs and SACs assessed to have connectivity with the Development.
+SNH and the JNCC are in agreement with the conclusions for the marine mammal and freshwater fish SACs and in some instances the SPAs.
 There is, however, disagreement on the conclusions concerning the impacts upon:

-- Fowlsheugh SPA with respect to kittiwake; - Forth Islands SPA with respect to kittiwake, gannet, puffin and razorbill.
+- Fowlsheugh SPA with respect to kittiwake; and - Forth Islands SPA with respect to kittiwake, gannet, puffin and razorbill.

-This disagreement is regarding differences in assessment methods and the JNCC and SNH view that the closer the levels of effect are to the thresholds the greater the risk of adverse effects.
+This disagreement is regarding differences in assessment methods and the SNH and the JNCC view that the closer the levels of effect are to the thresholds the greater the risk of adverse effects.
 MS-LOT consider that the best available evidence has been used in the AA and that the assessment has been precautionary.
-A full explanation of the ornithology issues and justification for decisions regarding site integrity is provided in the AA.
+A full explanation of the ornithology issues and justification for decisions regarding site integrity is provided in ANNEX E - APPROPRIATE ASSESSMENT

-The JNCC, SNH and MSS recommended that certain conditions be included on any consent which would allow this Development to be implemented.
+SNH, the JNCC and MSS recommended that certain conditions be included on any consent which would allow this Development to be implemented.
 These conditions have been included within this consent (Annex 2).